Top Public Cybersecurity Companies

 Stock symbol: FTNT

-How it’s using cybersecurity: Used in a wide variety of industries, Fortinet’s security software offers such tools as firewall protection, VPNs, endpoint protection and cloud security.
+Used in a wide variety of industries, Fortinet’s security software offers tools such as firewall protection, VPNs, endpoint protection and cloud security.
+The company embraces a zero-trust policy, ensuring only approved personnel are able to access applications and sensitive information.
+Businesses can take proactive measures to prepare for cyber threats with Fortinet’s training and readiness assessments.

 Stock symbol: CYBR